Time of Use Energy Metering (TOU)

 This option is a cost-effective solution for users monitoring a single circuit that are able to connect the meter to a dedicated computer and are typically featured in smaller applications where TOU billing has been implemented.

-Acuvim IIE Time of Use Power & Energy Meter
+Acuvim II Time of Use Power & Energy Meter

 As this meter has remote metering capabilities multiple units are able to be connected to the same central computer or system allowing for utilization in larger projects with multiple users such as residential or commercial buildings or for a more granular look at machines and devices in order to take control of operating costs, generate cost allocation, and determine if load shedding is required.

-The AcuRev 2000 series meters are multi-circuit power and energy meters capable of reading up to 18 single phase circuits or 6 three phase or single phase three line circuits in one compact meter.
+The AcuRev 2100 series meters are multi-circuit power and energy meters capable of reading up to 18 single phase circuits or 6 three phase or single phase three line circuits in one compact meter.
 This multi-circuit metering line is the preferred choice for dense or branch circuit metering applications.
-Both the 2010 and 2020 models come with TOU as an innate function; the 2010 measures basic energy and demand, while the 2020 measures power, energy and demand as well as power quality parameters and other advanced metering parameters.
+The 2100 comes with TOU as an innate function; it measures basic energy, demand, as well as power quality parameters and other advanced metering parameters.